 - Entries are open to members of the Web & Electronic Indexing SIG and its partner organization, the Information Architecture Institute (IAI).
 Members of

-other indexing societies are eligible to enter by joining the Web & Electronic Indexing SIG (ASI, ISC/CSI, SI, ANZSI, DNI, NIN, ASAIB, and China Society of Indexers).
+other indexing societies are eligible to enter by joining the Web & Electronic Indexing SIG (ASI, ISC/SCI, SI, ANZSI, DNI, NIN, ASAIB, and China Society of Indexers).

-- Up to two web site indexes per indexer is allowed.
+- Up to two website or electronic indexes per indexer is allowed.

-Entries to the 2015 awards are now being accepted.
-The deadline for submissions is Thursday 31 December 2015.
+Entries to the 2016 awards are no longer being accepted.
+The deadline for submissions was Thursday 31 December 2015.

 Evaluation Criteria for the Award

 The selection criteria for the Web & Electronic Indexing SIG Award is based on the SIG's

-best practices for Web site, tagging and ebook indexes including the following criteria:
+best practices for Website indexes, tagging of metadata and ebook indexes including the following criteria:

 - Usability/ease of use in navigating within the index and finding information